nkb-bd/wp-debug-log-config-tool/readme.txt

 >  **apply_filters('wp_debuglog_log_file_path', $file);**
 * Accessible from the dashboard's WordPress admin top nav bar.
 * Simplifies the debugging process by managing to log debug without modifying the wp-config.php file directly.
+* Use safe mode to quickly deactivate all plugins except selected ones, and undo the proccess with just a click.

 Constants Available